dcsoft-yyf/JIEJIE.NET/README.md

     PerformLayout();
 }
 ```
-After use DC.NET Protector, the code change to :
+After use JieJie.NET, the code change to :
 ```C#
 private void InitializeComponent()
 {